 I approached this project with a great deal of trepidation.
 Phrases like “molten caramel bath” and “shrapnel” were used by multiple sources to describe what would happen if a hot can under pressure was dropped or opened before fully cooled.
 I was so frightened, I spent a bit of time looking for a pair of safety goggles to wear before I removed my can of sweetened condensed milk from the crock pot.
 I couldn’t find the safety goggles, so I simply turned my head away, sucked in a breath, and hoped for the best.
 It turned out that making homemade dulce de leche was easy, and by using common sense, safe.

-Since my internet sleuthing revealed dulce de leche is crazy popular in Argentina, I asked a friend from work who has spent a significant amount of time in Argentina for suggestions.
+Since my internet sleuthing suggested dulce de leche is crazy popular in Argentina, I asked a friend from work who has spent a significant amount of time in Argentina for suggestions.
 Her advice was to use the dulce de leche like I would use Nutella.
 She and her family members spread dulce de leche on toast and stir it into coffee.
-So far, I have added mine to some ice cream, and I need to try the coffee idea.
-My friend also suggested making a traditional Argentinian dessert, mil hojas, which is layers of thin pastry and dulce de leche.
+She also suggested making a traditional Argentinian dessert, mil hojas, which is layers of thin pastry and dulce de leche.
+So far, I have added it to ice cream.
+We’ll see where things go.
+Enjoy!

 - 1 or more cans sweetened condensed milk